-The Player series is the entry level when it comes to Fender branded electric guitars.
-These Mexican made guitars are aimed squarely at the intermediate guitarist, but working musicians and professionals looking to avoid spending excessive amounts will still get everything they need from this guitar.
+The Player series is Fender’s entry-level line for electric guitars.
+These Mexican-made guitars are aimed squarely at the intermediate guitarist, but working musicians and professionals looking to avoid spending excessive amounts will still get everything they need from this guitar.

 Appearance / Features / Controls

-The model we received for the test was a gorgeous “Tidepool” blue, with a maple fretboard.
-If you want a HH model, finish choices are fairly limited, with just Tidepool, 3 Tone Sunburst and Silver to choose from.
-Tidepool is the only option that comes with a maple fretboard, the other two coming with pau ferro.
+The model we received for the test was a gorgeous “Tidepool” blue with a maple fretboard.
+If you want a HH model, finish choices are fairly limited, with just Tidepool, 3 Tone Sunburst, and Silver to choose from.
+Tidepool is the only option that comes with a maple fretboard – the other two options ship with a pau ferro board.

-The body was made from alder, which is a lower cost wood than the high end ash you’d find on a US model, but tonally it behaves very similarly.
+The body was made from alder, which is a lower-cost wood compared to the high-end ash you’d find on a US model, but tonally it behaves very similarly.
 For keeping costs down, it’s a great compromise.

 It featured a Modern C neck profile, which we really enjoyed playing.
 The maple fretboard was well finished and offered great feel.
-This model came with 22 medium Jumbo frets which we found to provide accurate note fingering without excessive pressure being required.
+This model came with twenty medium Jumbo frets, which we found super comfortable under the finger.

 One of the first things we did with this guitar was getting it on the scale.
 The model we received weighed in at 8lb and 3oz, which is about average for a Tele.
 Because it wasn’t too heavy, we found it to be comfortable to play while standing for extended periods of time.

 We particularly enjoyed the out of the box playability.
-Right out of the box, it was ready to go – intonation was spot on, and the action was set low enough to be comfortable, but not so low that we got choke outs and fret buzz.
+Right out of the box, it was ready to go – the intonation was spot on, and the action was set low enough to be comfortable but not so low that we got chokeouts and fret buzz.

 Splitting the coils and getting single coil tones meant we weren’t losing out on the classic Telecaster “twang” either.
 With just a pull on the tone knob, we had a single coil bridge pickup mounted almost exactly where you’d find the single coil pickup on a standard model.
 The single coil tones weren’t quite as bright as you’d find on a true SS model, but they still added a huge amount of tonal variety to an otherwise already versatile guitar.